JulianHrt/JulianHrt/Readme.md

 # Aloha, guys! 🦩

 My name is Julian.
 I´m based in the middle of germany.
-I´m currently work for AOKPLUS as a Perfomancemanager.
+I work for the @AOKPLUS as a Perfomancemanager.
-Thesedays i´m learning Web Development at neuefische bootcamp.
+I´m currently learning Web Development at NeueFische Bootcamp.
 Nice to meet you!

+## About me

 **Skills**
 - [x] Microsoft Visual Basic